 9:00 am – 9:30 am: Graduate Student RJ Knecht and Curatorial Assistant Mark Renczkowski share trace fossils...

-In this workshop on June 10 you’ll learn techniques for formatting your emails when requesting action.
+This 90-minute virtual workshop on Oct.
+20 will focus on techniques for formatting emails when requesting action.
 You’ll learn concepts to help organize your thoughts in a way that will help your readers take the action you intend in the time you’re requesting.
 Learn more.
 Read more about Email for Action

 Registration opens at 9 am for all students.
 Register early for best choice of courses.
 You must pay your balance in full by the payment deadline.
 If you do not, you risk being dropped from all courses and waitlists.